mwaak/intro2R/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of intro2R is to …
+The goal of intro2R is to introduce new users to R and the Tidyverse.

 ## Installation